tnebooks/10th-science/content.en/carbon-and-its-compound/_index.md

 � They are mostly insoluble in water, but soluble in organic solvents such as ether, carbon tetrachloride, toluene, etc.

-� They are highly inflammable in nature � Organic compounds are less reactive
+� They are highly inflammable in nature

-compared to inorganic compounds.
+� Organic compounds are less reactive compared to inorganic compounds.
 Hence, the reactions involving organic compounds proceed at slower rates.

-**Learning Objectives**

-After studying this lesson, the student will be able to: � know the importance of organic compounds. � classify the organic compounds and name them based on IUPAC rules. � identify the functional groups of organic compounds. � explain the preparation, properties and uses of ethanol and ethanoic acids. � know the composition and preparation of soap and detergent. � understand the cleansing action of soap and detergents. � differentiate soap and detergents.

-UNIT 11

-CARBON AND ITS COMPOUNDS

 � Mostly organic compounds form covalent bonds in nature.